 A good example of this is during a financial recession or a dip in the economy: If someone has lost money, their job or indeed, if they’ve had to declare bankruptcy then facing their family and friends with the shame and dreadful news may just be too much to ask.
 Negative and destructive feelings may start whirring in their heads and no matter how irrational – if they feel they’re to blame for the irredeemable mess they find themselves in, they may start considering committing suicide.

 This decision could start with bouts of depression with emotions becoming tied in knots, and trying to figure it all out alone, may seem just too complicated.
 This can result in feelings of hopelessness which may result in suicide becoming the only solution.

 However sometimes what someone is going through, could be kept well hidden.
-And when they finally choose to commit suicide it can leave survivors and family members utterly shocked and confused.
+Although they may start giving their possessions away or they may start saying goodbye to certain people, when they finally choose to commit suicide it can leave survivors and family members utterly shocked and confused.

 Because people may seem emotionally together, they may even seem like they’re coping, but we all know that people don’t always reveal everything about themselves and some things or feelings are kept secret, especially if partners and children are involved.

 Furthermore, what happens in childhood could lead to inner shame and fear carried around for years – that we are not good enough to be loved or cared for, that we are bad and need to be punished.
 And as Brené Brown once said, “Vulnerability is lead by anxiety, which could lead to shame, which often leads to disconnection.”
 This is certainly true for those who choose to commit suicide.